-Peter advises across the field of business risk, in investigations of bribery and market abuse, as well as sanctions listing, export controls and Modern Slavery.
-He also advises professionals in respect of their regulatory obligations and in disciplinary proceedings.
+Peter advises across the field of business risk, in investigations of fraud, bribery and market abuse, as well as sanctions listing, export controls and Modern Slavery.
+He also advises professionals in respect of their regulatory obligations and defends in disciplinary proceedings.

 Peter is also “top-ranked” by Chambers UK (Band 1) as one of the country’s leading extradition barristers.
 The landmark cases in which he has acted (Lauri Love, Celinski, Fenyvesi, Symeou, among many others), have shaped the law of extradition under the 2003 Act.
-He is presently advising high profile individuals facing extradition to the United States, The United Arab Emirates, Romania and Italy.
-In recent years he had acted in cases concerning states as diverse as Iraq, Hong Kong, Paraguay and the UAE.
+He is presently advising high profile individuals facing extradition to the United States, the United Arab Emirates, Romania and Italy.
+In recent years he had acted in cases concerning states as diverse as Iraq, Hong Kong, Paraguay and the Russian Federation.

 What the directories say: